Skip to content

 Captain America by Ed Brubaker: Omnibus Collection

-The Complete run of Ed Brubaker on Captain America is available in the omnibus Collection.
+The Complete run of Ed Brubaker on the Captain America comics is available in the Marvel Omnibus Collection, so let’s start here.

 Captain America by Ed Brubaker Reading Order

-What follows is only about Captain America written by Ed Brubaker.
+What follows is only about the Captain America comics written by Ed Brubaker.
 You can also find the character in other books like The Avengers, but Brubaker didn’t write those.

 I. Captain America Vol. 5: Steve Rogers and the Winter Soldier

-The fifth volume of Captain America is composed of 50 issues.
-You can read them from #1 to #50 without any difficulties, but you need to know that there’s a big Marvel event in the middle, the famous Civil War during which Steve Rogers ends up “dead”.
+The fifth volume of Captain America is composed of 50 comic book issues.
+You can read them from #1 to #50 without any difficulties, but you need to know that there’s a big Marvel event in the middle, the famous Civil War during which Steve Rogers ends up “dead.”
 You may want to read the full event, but it’s not necessary to understand what’s happening.

-Civil War Daredevil Reading OrderAs I was saying, we’ve got a Civil War (Reading Order) on our hands!
+Civil War Daredevil Reading OrderAs I was saying, we’ve got a complete guide to reading the Civil War event on our hands!
 One of the most famous Marvel crossover events of the 2000s.
 After a catastrophe, the U.S. Government proposed the Superhuman Registration Act.
 Heroes had to choose between rallying behind either Iron Man’s pro-registration forces or Captain America’s opposition.

 Captain America by Ed Brubaker Reading Order